PauSolerValades/eazy-args/README.md

 + No arg slice: the function accepts a `*std.process.Args.Iterator` instead of an slice.
 This will require an allocator in Windows `var iter = init.minimal.args.iterateAllocator(allocator)`.
 + Efficiency: it's exactly $O(n)$ complexity, where n is the number of element in the *Args.Iterator. `parseArgs` requires three full sweeps over the original list for every different command and subcommands of that (it grows to the cube).

-At the end of the README there is a section regarding fully compliance with POSIX standards. **WARNING**: at this time, not ALL functionality for POSIX is implemented, as well as the help string, which does not work!
-At the end of the document this is discussed more in depth.
+At the end of the README there is a section regarding fully compliance with POSIX standards.

 ## Command example
 _[See `examples/database.zig`]_